Follow these instructions to learn how to navigate AAM’s filing tool for business and farm publications.

 Mailing Address

 This optional section reports how the copies in the analyzed issue were addressed.
-If you choose not to report this information, check the Not Reporting box and click Save and Continue.
+Check the Not Reporting box if you are not reporting this information.
+Then click Save and Continue.

 Geographical Analysis

-On the Geographic Analysis screen, you will enter the circulation for the designated analyzed issue by state and/or province.
-If you would like to report Units, check the box to report units.
-Remember to Click Save and save often when entering your data.
+On the Geographic Analysis screen, enter the circulation for the designated analyzed issue by state and/or province.
+Check the box if you are reporting units.
+Remember to click Save often when entering your data.
 To view totals, click the Show Totals button.

 U.S.